Intersession courses are offered between the fall and spring semesters.

 For non-UND students, follow enrollment steps #1-5 to become admitted to UND and learn how to register for an online course.

-Please apply and register by Friday, December 11 to ensure access to course(s) in Blackboard, UND's online course management system.
+Please apply and register by Reading and Review Day to ensure access to course(s) in Blackboard, UND's online course management system.

 Cost for Current UND Students

 - Included in your spring semester enrollment.

 - Billed at your standard tuition rate for your academic program.
 Please visit the Quick Cost Estimator for details on your program tuition rate.

 - If you apply as a non-degree-seeking student, each 1-credit online course is $428.20 (regardless of your residency status).

 - There is an additional, nonrefundable $35 application fee for non-UND students.

 Online, asynchronous.
 Courses will have assignments and deadlines, but you'll be able to log into your online course when it's convenient for you.